Specializing in Geometric Abstract Sculpture

 PYRAMIDS

 Next came the construction of pyramids to put on the top and bottom ends of the glued stepped assemblies.
-To begin, I had to calculate the precise angles of the sides of the pyramids.
-Since they were isosceles triangle and not equilateral, and obviously different.
+To begin, I had to calculate the precise angles of the sides of the pyramids since they are isosceles and not equilateral triangles (and obviously different).
 The different angles meant the construction of each pyramid required my using three different angle settings on my table saw.
-After the pyramid was constructed, they were glued and attached to the ends of the glued assemblies to form half- octahedrons.
+After the pyramids were constructed, they were glued and attached to the ends of the glued assemblies to form half- octahedrons.
 Finally, pairs of the half- octahedrons were combined and glued together to form our four stylized octahedrons.

 INSERTS

-I took them to the disc sander and sanded them to finish size.
-Finally, I assembled the insert components and placed them on the metal plates that were powder coated in a semi-glossed black color.
+I then placed the roughly formed inserts on a disc sander and sanded them to a finish size.
+Finally, I assembled the insert components and placed them on black powder coated metal plates.

 THE BASE